plone/documentation/docs/classic-ui/page-templates/dtml.md

 # DTML

-DTML technology has been phased out many years ago.
+Document Template Markup Language (DTML) technology has been phased out many years ago.

 Do not use it.